 The santoor is a hammered dulcimer in the shape of a trapezoid.
 It is played by striking a pair of small, spoon-shaped wooden hammers.
 Santoor has its origins in Persia and made its appearance in Indian music from the valleys of Kashmir.
 The instrument commonly heard in Sufi music was introduced in Hindustani classical in the 20th century by Pandit Shivkumar Sharma.
 In this video Pandit Sharma talks about the instrument and his own musical journey.

 The tanpura is a long necked plucked stringed instrument that provides a continuous drone.
 The instrument plays only the base note (adharaswara) and serves as a guide for maintaining the pitch during a concert.
 In carnatic music it is referred to as the tambura.
-For more details on the structure of the instrument read here.
+For more details on the structure, history, construction of the tanpura read here.
+When I began learning carnatic music, the harmonium was the first instrument that I used for pitch.
+Then it was replaced by the shruthi box and eventually the tambura.
+Now the electronic tambura becomes easier when musicians travel to perform.

 The sarangi is a bowed short necked fiddle heard in Hindustani music.
 The sound of the sarangi is believed to closely resemble the human voice.
 It has been a popular instrument (solo and accompanying vocal) in folk music and slowly made the transition to classical in the mid 17th century.
 With declining patronage by royalty and others, the instrument was overshadowed by the harmonium as an accompanying instrument.
 In the late 19th century Pandit Ram Narayan and others brought back the sarangi to the main stage recreating the magic of the “voice of a hundred colors” (as the name suggests) instrument due to its versatility in range.
 For more on this instrument read here.